The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Guides for different languages are available at the entrance, although they’re usually quite unfriendly.
 Maybe it’s an endemic problem in Crete because I’ve never found a smiling licensed guide in my life in Crete!

 However, I believe that with a tour booked in advance, things might be more enjoyable.
-You’ll only visit Knossos once, don’t go with the wrong tour guide!
+You’ll only visit Knossos once, so don’t go with the wrong tour guide!

 Our guide kept talking of King Minos and Queen Pasiphae as if they really existed.